 Dan Kunnecke is a potter making and firing pots in Portland, Oregon, who works in his studio in the Roseway neighborhood and fires them in wood kilns whenever possible.
 Dan’s introduction to the craft of pottery came from visiting the famous Japanese pottery village of Mashiko.
 Just sixteen years old at the time, Dan had no idea of the significance of Mashiko to the pottery world, only that it was not too far away from his hometown of Tokyo.
 Seeing an entire village supported by the work of these potters was enough to make him hooked and making pots of his own.
 Nearly twenty years later, Kunnecke has found himself part of another wood-fired community right here in the Pacific Northwest.

-You can see Dan's sake cups at around Portland including Shift Drinks and Biwa.
+You can see Dan's pottery a few places in Portland including Shift Drinks, Fish & Rice in NW, and Heim Bakery & Cafe in NE.
 Along with pots, bowls and other vessels he has created a specialty line of cups exclusively available at our shop.
 More of Dan’s work is available at his Etsy shop.

 In December of 2017, we removed all of the wine bottles from our shelves and replaced it with pottery!
 We featured a show of the 10 artists who participated in the inaugural firing of a newly built Bourry Box wood kiln, called "The Slipper."
 Every firing produces different results and every piece of wood-fired pottery was unique.
 Stay tuned for future art shows!